Scheduled MonumentsEnglandEarlier prehistoric hillfort with outwork and outlying stone hut circle known as Berry Castle

 What is Earlier prehistoric hillfort with outwork and outlying stone hut circle known as Berry Castle?

-Berry Castle is a prehistoric hillfort situated in Cornwall, England, dating to the Iron Age period.
+Berry Castle is an Iron Age hillfort situated in Cornwall, England, with defensive earthworks characteristic of the later prehistoric period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004455.

 Who is responsible for protecting Earlier prehistoric hillfort with outwork and outlying stone hut circle known as Berry Castle?